a) The fourth act

 At that point, Scott Patton started doing designs based upon Bobroczkyi’s physique and then the team started breaking down the makeup as sculptures.

-Simon Green worked on designs for the Offspring in the early, stages. he found that there was freedom to explore a wide range of different designs from horrifying alien entities & mangled mutations to pimple faced teenagers,
+Simon Green worked on designs for the Offspring in the early, stages.
+He found that there was freedom to explore a wide range of different designs from horrifying alien entities & mangled mutations to pimple faced teenagers,

 Col Price even had a go, as Fede encouraged all of the design team to have a go at the hybrid.
 He wasn’t someone who specialised in creatures but he had a go with the computer software Nomad sculpt.
 He would know that Fede actually loved these he found them